LemonPi/lemonpi.github.io/about.md

 <div class="picture-with-desc">
 <div>
 <p>
-	I'm a second year Robotics PhD student at the University of Michigan in Ann Arbor.
+	I'm a third year Robotics PhD Candidate at the University of Michigan in Ann Arbor.
 </p>

 <p>